dmavrides/dmavrides.github.io/_pages/recs.md

 * Soft White Underbelly - Videographer interviews drug users, criminals, and various other people who live on the edge of society.
 (Insert content warnings of basically every kind.) <a href="https://www.youtube.com/watch?v=g6igTJXcqvo&ab_channel=SoftWhiteUnderbelly">Hacker Interview-Gummo</a>, <a href="https://www.youtube.com/watch?v=l9Z1uTX7z58&ab_channel=SoftWhiteUnderbelly">Functional Heroin Addict interview-Matthew</a>, <a href="https://www.youtube.com/watch?v=2DfGSeylQ5o&t=859s&ab_channel=SoftWhiteUnderbelly">Shooting Victim-Jerry</a>
 * The Try Guys - Lighthearted videos of ~4 guys trying to do various things.
 In particular, I like <a href="https://www.youtube.com/watch?v=V4Uuxg6jmbo&list=PL9qQXSjI-WOqgtYxpBlrJn8d__xzzb8mN&ab_channel=BuzzFeedVideo">Without A Recipe</a>
 * Kyle Beats - Producer produces music with mostly non-professional artists trying to get their break. <a href="https://www.youtube.com/watch?v=GKpNwVd_OLk&ab_channel=KyleBeats">I Paid 'Professional' Rappers to Rap on My Beat</a>, <a href="https://www.youtube.com/watch?v=HOkrI7efDr8&ab_channel=KyleBeats">The Rappers who "Would've KILLED This Beat" get their chance</a>
-* Cracking the Cryptic - Two british sudoku/puzzling champs go through 'Cryptic Sudokus' with you, the viewer.
-These are basically sudoku puzzles with extra rules that vary by puzzle.
+* Cracking the Cryptic - Two british sudoku/puzzling champs go through 'Cryptic Sudokus' with you.
+These puzzles are basically sudoku puzzles with extra rules that vary by puzzle.
 A good way to watch these is to click the link in the description, try the puzzle yourself, and then watch the video whenever you get stuck (which may be frequent!) <a href="https://www.youtube.com/watch?v=hAyZ9K2EBF0&t=3s&ab_channel=CrackingTheCryptic">A Sudoku With Only 4 Given Digits?!</a>, <a href="https://www.youtube.com/watch?v=qX5WPYbT_AU&ab_channel=CrackingTheCryptic">The Best "Easy" Puzzle...But How Fast Can You Solve It?!?</a>
 * Magnus Midtbo
 * Numberphile/Numberphile2 (Tadashi Tokieda)
 * Nilered